 Davidson Hall houses offices, classrooms, and laboratories for the Department of Chemistry.
 The renovation included exterior repairs to masonry and window replacement, and fully rehabilitated the interior of the 28,688 square foot historic front section of the building.
 That portion of the building houses seven classrooms, in addition to multiple administrative and faculty offices for the Department of Chemistry.
 The building, which dates to the 1930s, received a full overhaul into a modern teaching-and-research building, leaving only the original stone facade untouched.

 Davidson Hall renovations were completed in fall 2018.
 Read the VT News story here.

 Sandy Hall is an academic building on the Ag Quad that was built in 1924.
 The building houses offices for the School of Neuroscience in the College of Science.

-The 12,823 square foot Sandy Hall is undergoing comprehensive interior renovations and rehabilitation of the building's exterior.
-Two additions totaling 4,800 gross square feet will be constructed on the Ag Quad (south) side of the building to provide additional academic support space, vertical egress circulation, and accessible facilities.
+The 12,823 square foot Sandy Hall underwent comprehensive interior renovations and rehabilitation of the building's exterior.
+Two additions totaling 4,800 gross square feet were constructed on the Ag Quad (south) side of the building to provide additional academic support space, vertical egress circulation, and accessible facilities.

 The College of Liberal Arts and Human Sciences Building is used by the College of Liberal Arts and Human Sciences.
 It was built in the 1899 to house Virginia Tech’s first Young Men's Christian Association.